TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/RichTextEditor/Index.rst

 ===============

-To remove a link from text, put your cursor anywhere in the linked text then click the :guilable:`Unlink` icon on the toolbar.
+To remove a link from text, put your cursor anywhere in the linked text then click the :guilabel:`Unlink` icon on the toolbar.